 - 1 cup frozen green peas, thawed

 - Pour the broth into the pot, turn the heat to high, and scrape the bottom to deglaze.
-Add the mushrooms, potatoes, carrots, diced tomatoes, tomato paste, balsamic vinegar, Worcestershire sauce, Italian seasoning, rosemary, bay leaves, garlic powder, onion powder, salt, and pepper.
-Stir to combine, bring to a boil, reduce to a simmer, and then cover and cook for 15 minutes, stirring occasionally.
+Add the mushrooms, potatoes, carrots, diced tomatoes, tomato paste, balsamic vinegar, Worcestershire sauce, Italian seasoning, rosemary, bay leaves, garlic powder, onion powder, salt, and pepper; stir to combine.
+Bring to a boil, reduce to a simmer, and then cover and cook for 15 minutes, stirring occasionally.

 - Stir in the corn and the green beans.
 Cover and simmer for an additional 10 to 15 minutes or until all of the vegetables are tender.

 - Just before serving, stir in the peas and allow them to heat through.
 Adjust the seasonings with additional salt and pepper, to taste, and serve hot.
 Store leftovers in a covered container for 3 to 4 days.

 - You may substitute fresh sliced mushrooms for the frozen ones.
 To make that swap, as the first step in the recipe, simply sauté fresh mushrooms in a tablespoon of extra-virgin olive oil.
 Cook over medium-high heat for 5 to 8 minutes or until the liquid has evaporated.
 Then remove the cooked mushrooms to a plate, add the ground beef to the same pot, and proceed with the recipe as directed.